 Cue your dog to “SIT” in their “special spot.”
-Designate a special area for this action.
+Designate a particular area for this action.
 A sitting dog cannot sit and jump at the same time.
 IMMEDIATELY, when their tail hits the floor, calmly acknowledge them.
 Do not make the mistake of getting them excited.
 Bend down, and let them know they are good dogs!
-Show them they and their good behavior have been recognized and you are glad to see them.
 That is their reward.

 The doorbell rings.
 Your dog gets excited and starts barking.
 They know someone is on the other side of the door.
 Is it a friend, or an intruder?
 You, calmly open the door, meanwhile, your dog is reading your body language and tone of voice.
 Your dog notes, you, “The Boss” look and sound relaxed…this must be a friend.”

-Before involving other people to help you, teach your dog to go to a “special spot” and to “SIT-STAY” as you open the door.
+Before involving other people, teach your dog to go to a “special spot” and to “SIT-STAY” as you open the door.
 If they move, return them to the spot, give the command once again.
 Repeat this as often as necessary.
 Your dog should retreat to their spot, sit and stay, as you open the door.

 1. Inform your friends that you are training your dog not to jump up on people.